-An on-site visit will be completed by the Director of Field Education or designee.
-The Director of Field Education or designee will visit the agency to further assess its potential for MSW student placements, which will be done through discussion with agency staff and examination of agency documents regarding the services it provides.
+- Field Director/Field Coordinator and/or Designee will review the submitted forms and vet for appropriateness of agency - Field Director/Field Coordinator and/or Designee will review the submitted forms and vet for appropriateness of Field Instructor(s), including FI Training criteria - Once vetted and found to be suitable, Field Director/Field Coordinator and/or Designee will set an appointment with agency for a face to face site visit - 2.
+On- Site Visit potential for MSW student placements, which will be done through discussion with agency staff and examination of agency documents regarding the services it provides.
 Factors included in the assessment are: whether the agency has capacity and potential for providing adequate setting experience, resources and learning opportunities appropriate to the MSW Program, supervision and instruction to ensure a quality field practicum experience, field instructors that meet our criteria, and whether the school can respond to agency interests and needs in a reciprocal fashion.